aws-samples/busy-engineers-document-bucket/instructions/docs/multi-cmk.md

 // Save and exit
 // Edit ./src/retrieve.ts
-// MULTI-CMK-START: Add the WalterCMK
+// MULTI-CMK-START: Add Walter to the CMKs to Use
 ...
 const decryptKeyring = new KmsKeyringNode({ keyIds: [faytheCMK, walterCMK] });